kenahoo/docs.influxdata.com/content/enterprise/v1.2/guides/rebalance.md

 [`influx-ctl` tool](/enterprise/v1.2/features/cluster-commands/) available on all meta nodes.

-Before you begin, stop writing data to InfluxDB if you are writing historical data to the database.
+Before you begin, stop writing historical data to InfluxDB.
 Historical data are data with timestamps that occur in the past, that is, they're data that aren't real-time data.
 Performing a rebalance while writing historical data can lead to data loss.